How to boost your stem cell regeneration internally

 We age, because our stem cells age!

-Yes, I know, that sounds like very bad news at first.
+Yes, I know, that sounds like terrible news at first.
 But every crisis is an opportunity: the “aging” of stem cells helps us explain one of the main drivers of aging in general and thus understand how to counteract it!

 The regenerative power of adult stem cells declines with age.